alexheckmann/multi-layer-perceptrons-for-predictive-maintenance/readme.md

-# Run-Time Anomaly Detection for Software Systems
+# Multi-Layer Perceptrons for Predictive Maintenance

 This machine learning project aims to reduce operational costs of running manufacturing systems by preemptively detecting machine failure.
 The project is based